schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 ### Questions

-1.Does a light sensor belong to the basic pack or is it an additional component?
+Question 3.15.1: Does a light sensor belong to the basic pack or is it an additional component?

 A. Basic pack

-**B. Additional component**
+B. Additional component

+Answer: B

-2.What does an Arduino board have to do with the mBot?
+Question 3.15.2: What does an Arduino board have to do with the mBot?

 A. It is an additional component

 B. Nothing really

-**C. It is inside the mBot and it is actually where the program is loaded**
+C. It is inside the mBot and it is actually where the program is loaded

 D. It is the part of the screen where text program appears

+Answer: C

-3.In what format is the program actually uploaded to the mBot?
+Question 3.15.3: In what format is the program actually uploaded to the mBot?

-**A. In binary \(zeros and ones\)**
+A. In binary \(zeros and ones\)

 B. In Arduino text